UNCOVER/MegaScience: No Evidence of Environmental Quenching in a z$\sim$2.6 Proto-cluster: Discussion

-To further verify our key result that the ages of overdensity and field galaxies are consistent, we show in Figure \ref{fig:uvj} the positions of our galaxies on the $UVJ$ color-color diagram.
-Previous work \citep[e.g.,][]{whitaker_2012_psb, belli2019} suggests that the location of quiescent galaxies in this color-color space is a good indicator of their age (though metallicity effects are also important, see Cheng et al. (in prep.))
-We find that low-mass quiescent galaxies as shown in th left panel of Figure~\ref{fig:uvj} occupy a similar region of the $UVJ$ diagram as the relatively young low-mass quiescent galaxies in \cite{cutler2024}.
-Figure~\ref{fig:uvj} also shows that the low-mass quiescent galaxies in the overdensity have comparable $UVJ$ colors as low-mass quiescent galaxies in the field suggesting similar SPS properties and ages.
-These similarities point towards the same conclusion: the quenching mechanisms of the two samples are likely consistent, and unlikely to be environmentally driven.

-Our results are consistent with previous observational studies accessible pre-JWST, which have found no evidence for environmental quenching at cosmic noon \citep{edward2024, singh2024, forrest2024}. \citet{edward2024} and \citet{forrest2024} argue that the similarity in the quenched fraction of lower-mass (9.5$<$\lgmstar$<$10) quiescent galaxies in proto-clusters and the field suggests that the proto-cluster environment is not accelerating quenching.
-This scenario potentially contrasts with the simulation results from \citet{ahad2024} in which they found that the quenched fraction of similar-mass galaxies in the overdense environment evolves from $0\%$ to $10\%$ from $z\sim3.5$ to $z\sim2.0$.
-While their simulation results are consistent with observations of high-mass galaxies \citep{vanderburg2020, webb2020, edward2024, forrest2024,singh2024}, this is not necessarily true for low-mass galaxies and further investigation is needed to reconcile the simulations with the observations.
+Our results are consistent with some previous ground-based observational studies which have found no evidence for environmental quenching at cosmic noon \citep{edward2024, singh2024, forrest2024}. \citet{edward2024} and \citet{forrest2024} found similar quenched fractions in proto-clusters and the field, particularly in their intermediate-mass bin, and argue that proto-cluster environments are not accelerating quenching.
+Similarly, we find that the quiescent fractions in our proto-cluster are statistically consistent with those of the field across intermediate- and high-mass bins, and while there is a mild excess at low mass, the corresponding QFE values remain low.

+Other studies targeting ultra high-mass galaxies \citep[e.g., ][]{ito2023,mcconachie2024} find a significant excess (QFE $\gtrsim$ 0.2) of quiescent galaxies that may suggest environmental effects are at play.
+However, recent simulation results from \citet{ahad2024} suggests that this excess could arise from differences in the halo mass distributions rather than environmental quenching.
+At fixed stellar mass, galaxies residing in more massive halos are more likely to be quenched.
+In overdense regions, the combination of a top-heavy halo mass function and a normal stellar mass function naturally leads to a higher quenched fraction, independent of any environmental quenching processes \citep{ahad2024}.

+At intermediate-masses, \cite{ahad2024} find that the role of environmental quenching appears to increase between $2.0<z<3.5$ as indicated by an elevated quiescent fraction in overdense environments; however, the relative excess remains low (QFE$<0.1$, Fig.~\ref{fig:qfe}) suggesting a more complicated interpretation.
+Further observational studies and simulation predictions targeting low-mass galaxies in overdense environments are needed to enable direct comparisons with our findings.